 Miss Hazeltine did not stop at philanthropy.
 She continued growing the school by appealing again to every lady, wife, minister, deacon and any other influential individual to look around them for women who would benefit from an education.
 She often wrote these folks asking, “Does not conscience often whisper in your ear, that you are losing time, that you are wasting talent, by withholding your exertions in her behalf?”
 (Sleeper 113).

 Miss Hazeltine would “give up her school” and retire to domestic life, finally marrying the Rev. Joseph Smith on August 14, 1840.
 This decision came after she felt that she had provided the Academy with a firm basis to support its permanency.
-She was the principal for ten years (1829-1839).
+She was the principal for twelve years (1827-1839).

 Sleeper, Sarah.
 Memoir of the Late Martha Hazeltine Smith.
 Joseph Smith, 1843.